 So, the consolidation of the multi-European state pension is pretty straightforward.
 Unfortunately, the same can’t be said for supplementary European pensions; at the moment, there is no common framework in the EU for transferring company pension rights.

 A key issue affecting European company pension funds is that, depending on the employee’s age, pension rights may be lost along with a job change.
 In this case, employees only get their own contributions to the scheme back.

 This age-related clause results in employees losing funds built up on the employer’s part of the pensions scheme.
 It was developed in some European countries as a way of rewarding company loyalty rather than purely to provide pensions.

 If you use a domestic pension scheme, you may not access or move the funds before you retire.
 You might see this as a problem if you’ve only contributed for a short period of time.
-As such, you’ll be concerned that the value of the investment will dwindle due to administrative fees or poor management.
+As such, you’ll be concerned that investing money will lessen the value due to administrative fees or poor management.